-Ratio Definition Benchmark 2021/22 Draft Budget - 2021/22 Year 2021/22 Draft Budget - Forecast Period Operating results / operating revenue Between 0% and 10% -1.0% 2.1% Average An small operating deficit is forecast for 2021/22 in part due to the continuing financial impacts of COVID-19.
-Small bu increasing operating surpluses are forecast for the remainder of the 10 year forecast period.
-Own source operating revenue (Net rates, levies and charges + total fees and charges) / total Greater than 60% 85.7% 86.5% Average d Charges revenue is expected to increase with economic activity. wiii iiiipi ov co, , uno percenta ge viiii deciii ie EBITDA interest cover Operating results before interest and depreciation (EBITDA) / interest expense Greater than 4 times 14.4 times Average 19.3 times A strong result on t his indicator as Interest Expense is forecast to decrease over the ten year forecas t period. cover (Net operating result + depreciation & amortisation + interest expense) / (interest expense + prior year current interest bearing liabilities) Greater than 2 times 1.7 times Average 3.6 times See commentary p provided under heading of 'Strategy for Debt'.
+Ratio Definition Benchmark 2021/22 Draft Budget - 2021/22 Year 2021/22 Draft Budget - Forecast Period Operating results / operating revenue Between 0% and 10% -1.0% 2.1% Average g deficit is forecast for 2021/22 in part due to the continuing fina g surpluses are forecast for the remainder of the 10 year forecast pe s of COVID-1 9.
+Small but Own source operating revenue (Net rates, levies and charges + total fees and charges) / total Greater than 60% 85.7% 86.5% Average d Charges revenue is expected to increase with economic activity.
+90 0000 EBITDA interest cover Operating results before interest and depreciation (EBITDA) / interest expense Greater than 4 times 14.4 times Average 19.3 times A strong result on t his indicator as Interest Expense is forecast to decrease over the ten year forecas t period. cover (Net operating result + depreciation & amortisation + interest expense) / (interest expense + prior year current interest bearing liabilities) Greater than 2 times 1.7 times Average 3.6 times See commentary p rovided under heading of 'Strategy for Debt'.
 Casn expense Current year's cash and cash equivalents balance / (total recurrent expenses - depreciation and amortisation - finance costs charged by QTC - interest paid on overdraft) 12 Greater than 3 months 3.8 months Average 3.6 months Council is aiming to keep its cash holdings slightly above the required benchmark over t he forecast p eriod.
 Current year's total current assets / current year's total current liabilities (Department of Local Government guidelines are between 1 and 4 times) Greater than 1 times 1.1 times Average 1.4 times This ratio is monito red and maintained above the target. expenditure ratio Annual capital expenditure / annual depreciation Greater than 1.1 times 2.6 times Average 1.4 times hat is the result of a large Capital program in Years 1 to 3.
 Net Financial Assets/Liabilities ratio (Total Liabilities - Current Assets) / Total Operating Revenue (%) Less than 60% 73.0% 62.5% Average the benchmark threshold in early years.
-In the outer years, the rational dispersion of the properties o substantiali ly improves as s a number of Asset Sustainability Ratio Capital Expenditure on the Replacement of Assets (renewals) / Depreciation Expense (%) Greater than 90% 114.8% 83.9% Average The average of this s ratio over the ten year forecast period is slightly below the benchma ovide for the region's future growth. rk, due to the spend on ne w or upgraded
+In the outer years, the rational dispersion of the content of the conte o substantiali ly improves as s a number of Asset Sustainability Ratio Capital Expenditure on the Replacement of Assets (renewals) / Depreciation Expense (%) Greater than 90% 114.8% 83.9% Average The average of this ratio over the ten year forecast period is slightly below the benchma ovide for the region's future growth. rk, due to the spend on ne w or upgraded